awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 * the AWS CLI installed with administrator credentials (instruction-link)
 * the Amplify CLI (instruction-link)

-1. Clone the project or fork it
+1. __Clone the project or fork it__

-2. Install all the dependencies
+2. __Install all the dependencies__

 ```
 cd amplify-identity-broker
 npm install
 ```

-3. Set your Hosted UI Domain Name
+3. __Set your Hosted UI Domain Name__

 To set the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/awslabs/aws-amplify-identity-broker/blob/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the `hostedUIDomainName` property.
 Be default it is "amplifyidbroker".
-When created, the Hosted UI domain name will take the form `https://{hostedUIDomainName}-{enviornment}.auth.{region}.amazoncognito.com`
+When created, the Hosted UI domain name will take the form `https://{hostedUIDomainName}-{environment}.auth.{region}.amazoncognito.com`

-4. Set your User Pool's Federated Social Identity Providers
+4. __Set your User Pool's Federated Social Identity Providers__

 To set the social IdPs included in your user pool go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/awslabs/aws-amplify-identity-broker/blob/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L71) and edit the `authProvidersUserPool` array.
-By default Facebook, Google and LoginWithAmazon are configured but each can be removed based on which providers you want to allow users to sign in with
+By default Facebook, Google, and LoginWithAmazon are configured but each can be removed based on which providers you want to allow users to sign in with

-When initializing your environment in Step 7 you will be prompted to get a Client ID and Client secret for each social provider you included.
+When initializing your environment in Step 7 you will be prompted for a Client ID and Client secret for each social provider you included.
 You can get these by completing Step 1 of the provided instructions for each social provider found [here](https://github.com/awslabs/aws-amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#social-providers)

-5. Delete the AWS demo environment file
+5. __Delete the AWS demo environment file__

 Remove the file with the AWS dev & demo environment (amplify will create a new file with your environment information later)